spenczar/zksync/README.md

 some other value of GOMAXPROCS, of course - the point is, you want parallelism).

 Tests require a working ZooKeeper cluster.
-You can set this two ways:
+You can set this in either of two ways:
  1. Use Vagrant. `vagrant up` will launch a VM with a 5-node ZooKeeper ensemble listening on 192.168.100.67, ports 2181 through 2185.
 This is the assumed default in tests.